thutyecology/thutyecology.github.io/_pages/rnews.md

 --------------------------------------------------
 **April 2025**

 * Our manuscript "Inequality in infrastructure access and its association with health disparities" has been accepted by *Nature Human Behaviour*.
-What a major milestone after almost two years of effort!
+What a milestone after almost two years of effort!
 * One co-authored manuscript "A Global Review of Monitoring Cropland Abandonment using Remote Sensing methodology: Tempo-spatial Patterns, Causes, Ecological Effects, and Future Prospects" has been published in *Journal of Remote Sensing*.

 **March 2025**